 Oliver, one thing that I completely agree with you on.
 'They didn't plan this life, it just evolved through their passion and their choices.'
 And with those choices, we must each ultimately accept the responsibility for the outcomes."

-These two views on the milongueros all tally with the reality.
-The difference lies in whether it is advisable to pursue a lifestyle as a milonguero.
-To answer this question, we first have to think about the purpose of life.
-What is the meaning of life?
+Both views tally with the reality, but they disagree on whether it is advisable to pursue a lifestyle as a milonguero.
+What is the purpose of life?
 How should one live?
-Why in the eyes of the world pursuing a career is good, accumulating wealth is good, engaging in business adventures is good, being a doctor, lawyer or politician is good, but not a milonguero?
-What if dancing tango can make one rich like a movie star?
+Why in the eyes of the world some careers, such as being a doctor, lawyer or politician, are good but others are not?
+What if dancing tango could make one rich like a movie star?

-In our culture, people are taught from a very young age to "study hard, work hard, and be rich and successful."
-Under such influences many people learned to measure success and happiness by the wealth and status, which become their ambition of life.
-They struggle to compete with each other, make unrealistic comparison with the rich and successful, and resort to every conceivable means in order to make more money, to drive more expensive cars, to own bigger houses, to live a "better" life, to realize their dreams.
-On the other hand, the market takes advantage of such forging ahead mentality, keeps providing people with innovative products, luring them to throw away their still usable but outdated stuffs and keep buying more fashionable and upscale luxuries.
+In our culture people are taught from a very young age to study hard, work hard and be rich and successful.
+Under such influences wealth and status become many's life ambition.
+They struggle to compete with each other, make unrealistic comparison with the well-to-dos, and resort to every conceivable means in order to make more money, to drive more expensive cars, to own bigger houses, and to live a "better life".
+On the other hand, the market takes advantage of such forging ahead mentality, keeps providing people with innovative products, luring them to throw away their perfectly functional old stuffs and keep buying more upscale luxuries.
 As a result, people become more and more sophisticated materialists.
-Our political science calls this "the pursuit of happiness".
-Our economics advocate "creating demands, encouraging consumptions, promoting competitions, and stimulating growth".
-Our sociology argues that "capitalism is rooted in the Protestant ethic", etc. But, no matter how people try to rationalize it, the fact is that many problems in our modern society, such as intense competition, stress, polarization, the concentration of wealth in the hands of a few, squandering, corruption, monopolist and fraudulent business practices, the disappearance of the forests and farmlands, the depletion of the natural resources, the deterioration of the environment, the diminishing of the human bond that united people, the rise of individualism, the disintegration of the family, the decay of morality, the increase of crimes, and so on, all are the results of such relentless pursuit of material gains.
+Our politicians call this "the pursuit of happiness".
+Our economists advocate "creating demands", "encouraging consumption", "promoting competition" and "stimulating growth".
+Our sociologists argue that such Protestant ethics are the roots of capitalism.
+But, no matter how people try to rationalize it, the fact is, many problems in our society today, such as intense competition, stress, polarization, monopolist and fraudulent business practices, the concentration of wealth in the hands of a few, corruption, squandering, the disappearance of forests and farmlands, the depletion of natural resources, the deterioration of the environment, the diminishing of the human bond that bound people, the rise of individualism, the decay of family and family values, the increase of crime, and so on, all are the results of such relentless pursuit of material gains.
 (See The World Needs a Different Philosophy.)

 Lately, there is a story pregnant with meaning circulated on the Web.

-An American businessman sat on the pier of a fishing village on the Mexican coast, watching a fisherman pulling his little boat into the dock, inside the boat were several large tunas.
-After complimenting the fisherman, the American businessman asked the Mexican, "How long it took you to catch these tunas?"
-The Mexican answered: "Only an hour."
+An American businessman sat on the pier of a fishing village on a Mexican coast, watching a fisherman pulling his little boat into the dock, inside the boat were several large tunas.
+After complimenting the fisherman, the American asked the Mexican, "How long it took you to catch these tunas?"
+The Mexican answered: "Only an hour or so."
 The American asked: "Why not catch more?"
 The Mexican answered, "These are enough for today's consumption."
 The American asked, "What do you do for the rest of the day?"
 The Mexican answered, "I sleep until I wake up naturally every day, then I go to the sea to catch a few fish.
-When I return I play with the children for a while, and then take a nap with my wife after lunch.
+When I return I play with my kids for a while, and then take a nap with my wife after lunch.
 At dusk I go to the wine shop to have a little drink with my buddies and we play guitar.
 You see, my life is busy and fulfilling."
 The American said, "I have an MBA from Harvard University.
 May I give you some advice?
-If you spend more time on fishing every day, soon you will have the money to buy a bigger boat, with that you can catch more fish, and then buy more boats and hire people to work for you.
-Then you can open a fish processing plant.
-You then can move to Mexico City, then to Los Angeles and New York to expand your business.
-This way, you will make a lot of money."
+If you spend more time on fishing every day, soon you will have enough money to buy a big boat, with that you can catch more fish, and then buy more boats and hire people to work for you.
+After that you can open a fish processing plant.
+You then can move to Mexico City, Los Angeles and New York to expand your business.
+This way, you will make lots of money."
 The Mexican asked, "How long will that take?"
 The American answered, "Fifteen to twenty years."
 The Mexican asked, "And then?"
 The American answered, "Then you can retire.
-You can move back to the seacoast, sleep until wake up naturally every day, go to catch some fish, come back to play with the kids, take a nap with your wife after lunch, have a little drink with your buddies at dusk and play guitar."
+You can move back to the seacoast, sleep until wake up naturally every day, go to catch some fish, come back to play with the children, take a nap with your wife after lunch, have a little drink with your buddies at dusk and play guitar."
 The Mexican said, "Aren't that what I'm doing now?"

 This story vividly depicts two different life philosophies.
 Whether it is a tribute to the visionary American businessman, or a satire on his short-sightedness, a ridicule on the Mexican fisherman's lack of ambition, or a praise on the wisdom of his leisurely, aloof, quietist and naturalistic lifestyle, you can draw your own conclusion.
 Many may see the fisherman as a lazy idler who lacks the desire to succeed.
 But is that so?
 Does his "enough for today" attitude make no sense?
 If his is the dominant life philosophy of mankind, what would the world be like?
 Would not there be less competition and more harmony?
 Would not the life be less stressful and more enjoyable?
 Would not there be less greed, waste, corruption, evil and more contentment, simplicity, honesty and good?
 Would not the sky be bluer, the water clearer, the resources more abundant and the ecology more balanced?
 Would not the world be more peaceful?
 Would not man and nature be more harmonious?